 Thanks to new technologies, root canals are tremendously more comfortable than in decades past.
 Recent advances in local anesthetics ensure most patients experience minimal to no discomfort.
-Recent addition of the has significantly decreased issues during the procedure and postop pain after.
+The recent addition of the has significantly decreased issues during the procedure and post-op pain after.
 This progress is not really much consolation, however, to the small subsection of patients who report some level of discomfort after their endodontic treatment.

-d Patients usually notice pain a few hours after the root canal appointment.
+Patients usually notice pain a few hours after the root canal appointment.
 It can last anywhere between several hours to a couple of days.
 If you’re going to have a bad day, it’s usually 48-72 hours after treatment when swelling in the bone around the roots will typically peak.
-That’s why it’s important to get ahead of any pain you might have in a day or two with over the counter medications.
+That’s why it’s important to get ahead of any pain you might have in a day or two with over-the-counter medications.

 How to Manage Pain After A Root Canal

 - Over-the-counter NSAID’s (“non-steroidal anti-inflammatory drugs”) can be effective in treating any tissue inflammation triggered by the root canal.
 Be certain to read the product label to confirm that it suits your needs and you are not exceeding its dosing recommendations.
 If NSAID’s or acetaminophen-based products come up short, talk to your dentist ASAP about your options for a prescription painkiller.

 - Take your antibiotics, if prescribed, exactly as prescribed by your dentist.
 It is perfectly normal for a tooth that has undergone endodontic therapy to be tender after treatment.
 Medication can take as long as 48 hours from its start to fully kick into gear.